WhiteflagProtocol/whiteflag-standard/wf-specification.md

 | `3`-`9` | (reserved)         | Must not be used                                                                              |
 | (other) | (private use)      | Encrypted with a method indicated by the value, but specific to the application or originator |

+Message encryption is further described in [Paragraph 5.2.4](#524-message-encryption).

 ##### 4.2.1.5 Duress Indicator Field

 The `DuressIndicator` field value must be `0`, unless the sign or signal was sent under threat or force.
 In that case the DuressIndicator field must be `1`.

-See Duress Indicator for further considerations on the duress functionality.
+See [Paragraph 2.4.2.3](#2423-duress-indicator) for further considerations on the duress functionality.

 ##### 4.2.1.6 Message Code Field